03, September 2021

 - Affective abilities

 An appropriate way to assess if the children are progressing in a wholesome manner and not just academically is via Continuous and Comprehensive Evaluation.

 - Evaluate and guide the students in all aspects of education

 - Improve learning outcomes by focusing on skills and cognitive abilities of students

 What is Continuous and Comprehensive Evaluation (CCE)?

-It should be noted that the assessments of the performance include both scholastic and co-scholastic activities.
+The assessments of the performance include both scholastic and co-scholastic activities.
 Curricular and core subjects-related areas are included within scholastic activities whereas life skills, attitudes, and values are included within co-scholastic activities.

 A) Scholastic Assessment

 Scholastic areas comprise all the activities that are related to various subjects within the academic curricular; the educator aims to align the cognitive domain objectives along with different subjects.

 To get a better understanding of this they can refer to Bloom’s Taxonomy which is a framework to classify learning objectives.